 For the first stage KiwiRail and the applicant will generally meet their own costs.
+KiwiRail may charge an application fee prior to beginning the application process, to cover associated administrative costs.

 For the second stage all costs must be covered by the applicant.
 In particular this means that the applicant will need to meet all KiwiRail costs of supporting the investigation, design and construction of the new crossing and formally documenting the same, as well as its own costs.
 Applicants should note that it will be necessary to undertake site survey, design work, or other investigations to establish how and if the new crossing can be built.
 The applicant will need to meet these costs even if the new crossing project does not proceed.